-- Green: the AC adapter is connected and the battery is fully charged. - Amber: the AC adapter is connected and the battery is charging. - Blinking: the AC adapter is connected and the battery is missing or has a fault.
-(Steady red light on some models.) - Off: the AC adapter is not connected.
+- Green: the AC adapter is connected and the battery is fully charged. - Amber: the AC adapter is connected and the battery is charging. - Blinking: the AC adapter is connected and the battery is missing or has a fault. - Off: the AC adapter is not connected.